ossvahid/react-native-simple-toast/README.md

 # react-native-simple-toast
-a simple and beautiful react native toast
+a simple and beautiful react native toast For Android And IOS

 <h2>
  Preview